 "Studying law as a James Fairfax Oxford Australia Fund Scholar helped me to develop the skill set I needed to progress my legal career in both practice and academia.
 The broader thinking that I learned helps me every day in my practice at the Queensland Bar.
 Academically, my studies allowed me to lecture in law at the University of Queensland, teaching both graduates and undergraduates.
-I have also published articles in Australia and England and presented a number of professional seminars.
-Recently, I had the pleasure of mentoring and working with Dan Fuller, the inaugural Ian Wilson-Magdalen College Oxford Australia Scholar, at the commencement of his career at the Queensland Bar.
+I have published articles in Australia and England and presented a number of professional seminars.
+Recently, I was pleased to mentor and work with Dan Fuller, the inaugural Ian Wilson-Magdalen College Oxford Australia Scholar, at the commencement of his career at the Queensland Bar."

-2001-2004 Patrick Porter is Professor of Strategic Studies at the University of Exeter, where he is the Academic Director of the Strategy and Security Institute.
+2001-2004 Patrick Porter is Professor of International Ssecurity and Strategy at the Department of Political Science and International Studies at the University of Birmingham.
 He is Senior Associate Fellow at the Royal United Services Institute (RUSI).
-He is writing a book about Britain's war in Iraq, entitled Blunder, with Oxford University Press.
+His latest book about Britain's war in Iraq, is Blunder, with Oxford University Press.
 He is also the author of Military Orientalism: Eastern War through Western Eyes, and The Global Village Myth: Distance, War and the Limits of Power.
+Patrick has just been shortlisted for the British Army Military Book of the Year Prize, 2019.
 He writes regularly for The National Interest online, and has published in International Security, Diplomacy and Statecraft and War in History.
 His research interests are American and British grand strategy, defence and foreign policy from 1941 to the present, as well as political realism and geopolitics.
 He is married and lives in Oxford, and enjoys cricket, low-brow Roman novels, cigars and his cat.

-2000-2003 Garry Bowen won the Australian National University Medal for Theoretical Physics in 1999 and completed his DPhil in Physics in Oxford in 2003.4
+2000-2003 Garry Bowen won the Australian National University Medal for Theoretical Physics in 1999 and completed his DPhil in Physics in Oxford in 2003.